 Let go of the myth of a tidy resume.
 Instead, aim to fill it with short-term projects, part-time jobs or whatever variety of experience is right for you.
 This doesn’t mean skipping out on your commitments.
 It means acknowledging that when you’re designing your own career, you need to do things differently.

+Start by taking a career test to identify what roles may be a good fit for your unique strengths and personality traits.
 Make a list of jobs that appeal to you, and consider how you can get more information or experience.
-From the passive approach of reading a book or watching some YouTube clips, to actively speaking to someone, volunteering or finding part-time work, every new experience carves a little more out of your wheat field.
-And ultimately that is the only resume that matters.
+From the passive approach of reading a book or watching some YouTube clips, to actively speaking to someone, volunteering, or finding part-time work, every new experience carves a little more out of your wheat field.
+And ultimately, that is the only resume that matters.